BhavyeMathur/goopylib-v1/README.md

-# Goopy
+# Goopylib

-### Projects made using Goopy
+### Projects made using goopylib

-As these are entire projects with a lot of code and non-goopy elements, I have not supplied the code.
+As these are entire projects with a lot of code and non-goopylib elements, I have not supplied the code.
 But, if you want to look at example projects with code, skip to the 'Examples' section.

 **1. A Pac-Man Recreation**

-I worked on this as a school project and used the goopy library to create fully functional Pac-Man Game! (and an arcade too!)
+I worked on this as a school project and used the goopylib library to create fully functional Pac-Man Game! (and an arcade too!)
 Pac-Man runs around while the ghosts (all animated of course) chase after him!
 He must collect all the pellets and fruits to go on to the next level.